Documentation

 Automations

 Create automated actions triggered by mesh events.
+Automations run locally on your phone while the app is connected to a device.

 Available Triggers